tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system-organisation.md

   never is; they're both just resting for a moment.
 - ACCESS comes closer to a frictionless solution of folder management, but the "Extra" and "Spaces" folder are again rabbits holes.

+#### The one true value of folders for a (digital) Zettelkasten [^2]

+In a physical Zettelkasten, folders have next to no relevance (Luhmann did keep his reference notes in a completely separate box [^1]), but they can be very useful (but still not required) in a digital system.

+On a digital system we have the power to work with tools such as scripts, full text search and regex.
+Folders are powerful parameters for these features, inside *but also outside* of your Zettelkasten program.

+Even if you personally don't use these tools yet, there is a good chance you will to some degree down the track.
+Making design decisions based around the future *program independent* usage of your data is super important (called 'future proofing').

+For example, what if you want to host your notes online [Andy Matuschack style](https://notes.andymatuschak.org/), but have all your personal diaries mixed in with everything else in one folder?

+You'd really hope that you included a `diary` tag and that the hosting / publishing framework can filter out notes tagged `diary`, when publishing online.
+Ignoring a folder is a very basic feature of any such framework, and worst case, you could just provide the Zettelkasten vault with the diaries folder removed.

+A Zettelkasten has the ability to be a life long artefact for us.
+Ensuring and optimising where possible for future usability is therefore *very* important, and a strong consideration of the GRID system.
+Folders help with this.
+Recommendations of which folders [are made below](#the-grid-system).

 ### Tags